AishwaryaC26/RIS-Vis/README.md

 ## Installation
 To build RIS-Vis on your own computer:
+- Download the SQLite3 database from DropBox
 - Go to your terminal & run <code>git clone https://github.mit.edu/barrettj/achakrav_reu2023.git</code> in your preferred location for the repo
+- Open the "database" folder within the project, & place the sqlite database within the folder
 - Then, within terminal, go to the directory with the repository
 - Run <code>docker-compose up --build</code>
 - The web application should run at http://localhost:8080/!